groupme/quimby/README.md

 Now we have an array of `Foursquare::Checkin` objects.
 We can also grab a specific checkin:

     checkin = foursquare.checkins.find("CHECKIN_ID")

+You also have a convenient method if you want to get all the user checkins:

+    user.all_checkins

 ### Venues